bitsmuggler/angular-2-transport/README.md

 Start the node package manager.
     npm install

-As webserver we recommend the live-server
+We recommend the live-server as local development webserver.
     npm install live-server -g

 Or you can use the harp server.
-Harp is declared as npm dependency due to heroku.
+Harp is already declared as npm dependency due to heroku.
     node /node_modules/bin/harp server . --port 80
 or install it globally
     harp server . ---port 80